ArthurClemens/polythene/Migration.md

 ### SVG

-Removed dynamic loading and preloading, as these are not a frequent use cases.
-Without it the code is much simpler.
+Dynamic loading and preloading have been removed, as these are not frequent use cases.

-## Theme

-Because component styles are not exposed in v.1.x, it is not possible to create a variable configuration in a deriving component.
-Use the custom theme file instead.